 On her 29th day as Minister, Maryam was at the forefront of changing how Canadians become a part of the Senate.
 She announced the establishment of the Independent Advisory Board for Senate Appointments, a non-partisan body guided by public, merit-based criteria, in order to identify Canadians who would make a significant contribution to the Senate.
 So far, the Advisory Board has led to more than 40 independent, meritorious appointments.

 Maryam also introduced legislation to undo the unfair Conservative ‘Fair Elections Act.’
 The bill included establishing a Register of Future Electors for Canadian citizens 14 to 17 years of age, and reinstating the voter information card as a piece of identification to vote in federal elections.
 The bill also restored vouching for another eligible voter who does not have proper identification, and extended voting rights to nearly three million Canadians living and working abroad if they have been out of the country for longer than five years.

 Maryam has a Bachelor of Science in Psychology from Trent University.
 She has worked at Trent, as well as Fleming College.
-She ran for mayor in 2014 and lost by one per cent of the vote, reaffirming her strong belief that every vote matters.
-She has worked with local organizations including the YWCA of Peterborough and Haliburton Board of Directors, the Ontario Public Interest Research Group, and the New Canadians Centre.
+She ran for mayor of Peterborough in 2014 and has worked with local organizations including the YWCA of Peterborough and Haliburton Board of Directors, the Ontario Public Interest Research Group, and the New Canadians Centre.
 Maryam is multilingual speaking English, Farsi and Dari, and continues to work on her French.